Kung Ming-hsin Takes Helm as Taiwan's New Economy Minister | Health

 - Taiwan

-Taiwan is poised to appoint Kung Ming-hsin as its new economy minister after the previous minister stepped down citing health issues.
-The announcement comes from Taiwan's Central News Agency.
+Taiwan's government has announced the appointment of Kung Ming-hsin as the new minister for economic affairs, following the resignation of the previous minister due to health issues.
+The decision was disclosed on Wednesday.

-Kung, transitioning from his position as cabinet secretary-general, brings substantial experience to his new role.
-He notably served on the board of TSMC, the world's largest contract chipmaker, representing the government's National Development Fund.
+Kung Ming-hsin transitions to this critical role from his past position as the cabinet secretary-general, bringing valuable experience to the ministry.

-His appointment is expected to solidify Taiwan's economic strategies as it continues navigating the complex global economic landscape.
+Notably, Kung has served on the board of TSMC, the world's leading contract chip manufacturer, representing the interests of a major shareholder, the National Development Fund.

 (With inputs from agencies.)